 In addition to tremendous gains in efficiency and productivity, continuous improvement has resulted in enhanced and highly consistent product quality along with a significant increase in the confidence Grifols and our customers have in our processes.

 Continuous improvement is a never-ending process that becomes increasingly challenging as major inefficiencies and inconsistencies are eliminated.
 We strive to continue improving our processes at Grifols every day.

 Perhaps most importantly, we are moving from a reactive mode to a proactive approach to continuous improvement.
 Rather than rely on errors and mistakes to identify opportunities for improvement, we conduct extensive risk analyses to determine areas where potential improvements are needed.
 In this manner, we are improving processes before any issues occur.

-At our new state-of-the-art facility, most of the processes have been largely automated from the manufacture of the bags to the preparation of product solutions, bag filling, sterilization, and final packaging.
-However, there are still processes that, due to their complexity, require the intervention of manual operators.
+At our new state-of-the-art facility, most of the processes are largely automated, from the manufacture of the bags to the preparation of product solutions, bag filling, sterilization, and final packaging.
+However, there are still processes that, due to their complexity, require manual intervention.

 At Grifols, we are working to develop a solution that will enable humans and robots to collaborate in the same area.
 Where appropriate, we will incorporate robots, but for some operations we will continue to rely on human operators.
 It is a very challenging mission and one that Grifols is tackling head-on as a component of our ongoing continuous improvement program.